 - Mix 1 cup of coffee with 1 gallon of water and water into the soil

 - Mix 1 cup of apple cider vinegar with 1 gallon of water and water into the soil

 Once the ph levels of your soil are just right, then it's time to make sure your plant will have the capacity to maintain a healthy water content.

 Even soil moisture promotes healthy calcium uptake.
 Have you ever had your tomatoes crack once they've fully developed?
 This happens as a result of poor calcium uptake, or too much water all at once.
 Without proper moisture, the plant has a harder time absorbing calcium from the soil because of dehydration and sends too much water to the fruit, making it burst because the skin is weak from a lack of calcium in the cell walls.
 Just like calcium is good for your bones, it is good for the "bones" of the cell too.
 When your plant develops without even soil moisture, it also loses its ability to properly set the fruit.
 When a tomato plant experiences even soil moisture, calcium uptake occurs naturally and fruit will set properly.
 In general a good amount of water per plant is 1 inch.
-How much is 1 inch of water?
-Check out this video for a description.

 Tip: Add a bed of leaf compost to your hole after digging and before placing the plant inside - this increases moisture retention in the soil.